lucky-sideburn/kubeinvaders/README.md

 |     k           | Perform [kube-linter](https://github.com/stackrox/kube-linter) analisys for a pod          |

 ### Known problems
 It seems that Kubeinvaders does not work with EKS because of problems with ServiceAccount.
-I cannot test it because EKS costs too much :D
+Work in progress!

 ### Show logs of a pod